Market Loves A Government That Shares Corporate Interests - Cramer's Mad Money (1/4/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Wednesday, January 4.

-Sometime all that is needs for a market to rally is fears to be proven false.
-In this market, collision avoidance is the king and when that happens, the stocks get legs to go higher.
-There were fears that the market will crash after Dow hitting 20,000 but that did not happen.
+Sometimes all that is needed for a market to rally is for fears to be proven false.
+In this market, collision avoidance is king and when that happens, stocks get legs to go higher.
+There were fears that the market would crash after Dow hitting 20,000 but that did not happen.
 There were fears that portfolio rebalancing and tax-loss selling would hit the market but that did not happen either.

 Be it pundits calling the peak in auto, home and planes, or Trump tweeting about individual stocks, it did not happen either.
-All these lead to buying opportunities in reality.
+All these led to buying opportunities in reality.

 Deregulation is a part of Trump's agenda but the skeptics are asking how it is possible.
-Cramer adds that Trump plans to deregulate through executive appointments.
+Cramer added that Trump plans to deregulate through executive appointments.
 Oklahoma Attorney General Greg Pruitt was nominated by Trump to run the Environmental Protection Agency.
 If that happens, he could roll back years of regulations.

 In Cramer's opinion Pruitt will be good for the earnings of companies related to fossil fuels, utilities, refiners and pipeline operators and not the environment.
 Andy Puzder, who is the franchiser of fast food companies Hardee's and Carl's Jr. was nominated as secretary of labor.
 He has been a critic of raising the minimum wage.